 The Office of the Provost and Academic Affairs maintains policies pertaining to faculty and the academic program.
-University-wide policies, including those governing faculty and academic program, are available in Section 3 – Academic Affairs of the University Policies and Procedures.
-Please reference the University Policies and Procedures for specific details of a given policy.
+University-wide policies, including those governing faculty and academic programs, are available in the Academic Affairs section of the University Policies and Procedures, please reference it for specific details of a given policy.

 The policies and procedures described in the pages below are not exhaustive, but are included here for easy reference and added information; when applicable, a reference to the University policy is included.
 Please note some webpages and documents may have restricted access requiring a Stetson University username and password.

 The role of the department chair is a year-round appointment in addition to faculty members' regular 9-month faculty appointment.
 The Academic Program Leadership Compensation Policy serves to provide appropriate and consistent support to faculty appointed to the important role of department chair.

 Please see the Policy on Adjunct Teaching by Exempt Staff (184.108.40.206, Policies and Procedures,Section 3 – Academic Affairs) for the full text of the policy, including eligibility and compensation.
 University staff who will be teaching in addition to their regular assigned duties should complete the Adjunct Status Request for Staff Member form, which must be completed and submitted to the Office of Academic Affairs prior to contracting.